NimzyMaina/NuxtDt.Api/README.md

 > jQuery DataTables, Dotnet Core & NuxtJs Play Nice

-his project demonstrates how to make NuxtJs work with jQuery Datatables.
+This project demonstrates how to make NuxtJs work with jQuery Datatables.

 It also demonstrates how to do a **Real-time** update to the Datatable.